-Wyassup Lake is a 2.4 mile out and back trail located near North Stonington, CT and is rated as moderate.
+Wyassup Lake is a 2.4 mile out and back trail located near North Stonington, Connecticut and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.

 beautiful trails. stunning views